 Experts on this topic will share current information about educator shortage and the current status of the Higher Education Act, as well as what we will be asking for in this area during Virtual SELS.

-Download Teacher Shortage Brief
+Download the Educator Shortage Issue Brief

 Thursday, July 16, 3-4 pm (EST)

 Addressing the Mental Health Crisis in Our Schools

 This session will provide an overview of not only the state of the mental health crisis, but also a glimpse into what educators may be facing as programs and schools reopen this fall.
 We will also cover what to ask for when meeting with your Congressional office.